Reliable Cellular Automata with Self-Organization: Cellular automata

-By the \df{$\eps$-perturbation} of a continuous-time interacting particle system with transition rates given by $\bR(s,\br)$, we understand the following: in the above construction of a process, perturb the matrix elements $\bR(s,\br)$ by some arbitrary amounts smaller than $\eps$.
-Note that this is a more modest kind of perturbation since we perturb the parameters of the process once for all and the perturbed process is again a continuous-time interacting particle system.
+\begin{definition}[Random perturbation of a continous-time system] By the \df{\( \eps \)-perturbation} of a continuous-time interacting particle system with transition rates given by \( \bR(s,\br) \), we understand the following: in the above construction of a process, perturb the matrix elements \( \bR(s,\br) \) by some arbitrary amounts smaller than \( \eps \). \end{definition}